virteal/Inox/README.md

 make-point, 2 _point.x!, 5 _point.y!, out( "x is " & _point.x )
 ```

-With the object class and the object variable, it becomes easy to define **method word** that manipulate the object.
+With the object class and the object variable, it becomes easy to define **method words** that manipulate the object.

 ```
 to point.dump  method: { out( "( x:" & it.x & ", y: " & it.y & ")" ) }.
 ```

 Such method words are typically defined using the `method:` word.
-It creates a local variable name **it** and then it runs the specified block.
+It creates a local variable named **it** and then it runs the specified block.
 Some other language use _self_ or _this_ instead of _it_.

 Values
 ======